jarvis-huang/CarND-MPC-Project/writeup.md

 - For smooth control and trajectory, I used large weights for actuations and actuation derivatives in the cost function.

 ## Latency compensation
 As per reviewer's advice, I added control latency compensation code.
 This is done inside `main.cpp` by extrapolating the current vehicle position `px`, `py` into the future.
 We can simply assume the vehicle maintains its heading `psi` and velocity `v`.
 All we need is the extrapolating `dt`.
 I calculate `dt` by computing the difference between the last control timestamp and the last sensor input timestamp.
 This also includes MPC code's optimization algorithm.
-It turns out to be around 140ms.
+I used `std::chrono::system_clock::now()` for time calculation.
+The total latency turns out to be around 140ms.
 Then the new predicted future `px`, `py` are used to initialize the MPC for this iteration.
 The result appears slightly smoother than before.

 ## Screenshots
 ![1](pic/1.png )